COVID19 Prevention Checklist Industry Guidance

 - Clean and disinfect frequently touched surfaces on the field, court, or play surface at least daily, or between uses as much as possible.
 Use of shared objects and equipment (e.g., balls, bats, gymnastics equipment) should be limited and objects should be cleaned between uses if possible.

 - Identify a staff member or volunteer to ensure proper cleaning and disinfection of objects and equipment, particularly for any shared equipment or frequently touched surfaces.

-- Cleaning products should not be used near children, and staff should ensure that there is adequate ventilation when using these products to prevent children or themselves from inhaling toxic fumes.
+- Cleaning products must not be used near children, and staff must ensure that there is adequate ventilation when using these products to prevent children or themselves from inhaling toxic fumes.
+(Updated 11/6/20)

 - Use gloves when removing garbage bags or handling and disposing of trash.
 Wash hands after removing gloves.

 - Refer to the following documents for guidance on general cleaning and disinfection: